Guide For Recruiters and Student Resumes

 The MFin Program: What Is It?

-Princeton University's MFin program enrolls approximately 25 students each year, out of approximately 700 applicants.
+Princeton University's MFin program enrolls approximately 25 students each year, out of more than 600 applicants.
 The small size of the program and great selectivity lead to high academic standards, an intense relationship for students with the faculty and with each other, both of which enhance our students' academic experience and lead to the exceptional job placement record achieved by our students.

-In 2012, the program received 691 applications and admitted 28 students.
-In order to provide the highest level of career placement services in a difficult economy, we continue to keep our incoming 2013 class slightly smaller than in recent years.
+In 2014, the program received more than 600 applications and admitted 30 students.
+In order to provide the highest level of career placement services in a difficult economy, we continue to keep our incoming 2014 class slightly smaller than in recent years.

 Our students have achieved outstanding academic records and they possess excellent leadership and communication skills.
 They arrive from a multiplicity of nations worldwide.
 Some have a depth of professional experience; all have superior educational achievements and manifest a deep interest in finance.